 An epic experience of Viking life 1000 years ago

 Treasured artefacts from the Viking world sat alongside a 14m climb aboard full scale replica cargo ship.
 Raiding and trading, navigation and seamanship, Viking beliefs and rituals and Cnut’s empire of the sea were all explored alongside the history of Vikings in Cornwall.
 The legacy of Norse men and women in popular culture, a Viking boatyard complete with an iconic 6m Viking boat and hands on weapons and tools added to the epic experience of Viking life 1000 years ago.

-Dr Gareth Williams, co-curator on the exhibition and the British Museum’s world-leading Viking historian says: “The Vikings raided Cornwall, but they also allied with the Cornish against West Saxon expansion and Cornwall was an important point on a sailing route from Scandinavia round Scotland to the Irish Sea and on to Brittany.
+Dr Gareth Williams, co-curator on the exhibition and the British Museum’s world-leading Viking historian said: “The Vikings raided Cornwall, but they also allied with the Cornish against West Saxon expansion and Cornwall was an important point on a sailing route from Scandinavia round Scotland to the Irish Sea and on to Brittany.
 To a great extent the history of the Vikings is the history of their ships and boats and there is nowhere better placed than National Maritime Museum Cornwall to tell this story.”

-Richard Doughty, Director of National Maritime Museum Cornwall concludes: “Viking Voyagers offers us the opportunity to display the cultural heritage of four nations in the Museum for the next two years.
-It is an honour and a privilege to host these rare treasures.
+Viking Voyagers offered us the opportunity to display the cultural heritage of four nations in the Museum for two years.
+It was an honour and a privilege to host these rare treasures.